v-pbartley/openhack-mc4h/Challenge-6/Readme.md

 ## Step 1 - The Big Picture
 Flow from left to right...

-FHIR Resources (Json Documents) are sent to Dataverse via the FHIR-SyncAgent.
-Which resources to send is determined by the SA-FHIRMAPPEDRESOURCES variable set in KeyVault.
-To change this list, customers need to create a new Secret in KeyVault
+FHIR Resources (JSON Documents) are sent to Dataverse via the FHIR-SyncAgent.
+The parameter that determines which FHIR resources to send is the SA-FHIRMAPPEDRESOURCES variable set in KeyVault.
+To change the list of FHIR resources to send, a user/administrator needs to create a new Secret in KeyVault for themselves and then access and edit the SA-FHIRMAPPEDRESOURCES list values.

 The FHIR-SyncAgent queries the Dataverse API to determine if the Resource (ie Patient, Encounter, etc) should be sync’d with Dataverse.

 Dataverse uses 2 maps
-- Entity Maps for matching Resources, if the Resource is Enabled in SyncAdministration, the data is parsed into Dataverse's Data model by the Attribute Maps.
+- Entity Maps for matching Resources.
+If the Resource is Enabled in SyncAdministration, the data is parsed into Dataverse's Data model by the Attribute Maps.

 - Attribute Maps use JSONPath queries to map FHIR values to Table entries.